particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 `System.disableUpdates()`.

-If your device is running Device OS version 1.2.0 or later, you will see an event `particle/device/updates/enabled` with a body of `false` appear in the event stream when `System.disableUpdates()` is called by the device.
+If your device is running Device OS version 1.2.0 or later, you will see an event `particle/device/updates/enabled` with a body of `true` appear in the event stream when `System.enableUpdates()` is called by the device.

 ### Notifications of pending OTA updates